Maksymiliann/Team-5Pebbles/index.md

 While this analysis does not imply causation—astrological signs may not directly influence an actor’s success—it opens the door to fascinating discussions about underlying factors, whether cultural, psychological, or simply coincidental, that could align with zodiac sign traits.
 The stars, it seems, may have more sway over Hollywood than we once thought.

-# 5. Career Longevity
-3.⁠ ⁠(6) *Career longevity*: How do zodiac signs correlate with actors' career longevity, examining the timespan from their first to last movie appearances?
+# 5. Are there any differences in the careers of actors with different zodiac signs

 The careers of different actors vary greatly.
 Some have very long careers, while others are much shorter.
 Some start acting in films at a very young age, while others continue acting well into old age.
 We aim to analyze the length of actors' careers, as well as whether their entry age and retirement age are related to their zodiac signs.
 The results are showned in the following picture.